Xuyen21/easy-business-contact/README.md

       ```
     - Run the backend server using Uvicorn from project root:
       ```Powershell
-      python -m uvicorn backend.main:app --reload
+      cd .. # make sure to be in the project root folder python -m uvicorn backend.main:app --reload
       ```
       The backend server will be running at `http://127.0.0.1:8000`.